 Country-specific biomass and Dead Organic Matter densities from the CARBINE model are used for estimating fuel consumption in forest fires (as discussed in the deforestation methodology section) and the 'extra tropical forest' EFs in the 2006 Guidelines.
-In line with the default value in the 2006 AFOLU Guidance it is assumed that 45% of the biomass is consumed in a wildfire in an unfelled temperate forest.
+In line with the default value in the IPCC 2006 Guidelines for AFOLU it is assumed that 45% of the biomass is consumed in a wildfire in an unfelled temperate forest.